Why Seal Oil ?

 Scientific studies have shown that DPA is a better antiplatelet than EPA and DHA, reducing the risk of blood clots and improving cardiovascular protection.

-SeaDNA 100% natural seal oil offers a unique and better alternative to the often heavily processed and concentrated fish oils now widely sold on the market.
+SeaDNA 100% natural seal oil offers a unique and natural alternative to the often heavily processed and concentrated fish oils now widely sold on the market.
 Although higher levels of EPA and DHA are now possible through this process, the resulting product is far removed from its “natural” beginnings and bioavailability is often decreased.
 Watch our video!

 Our products are harvested in the pristine, icy waters of Northern Canada around the coasts of Newfoundland and the Magdalen Islands.
 Most of the fish oil sold in Canada comes from Peru or Chile, where anchovies and sardines are caught and cooked, and the oil is separated out.